Durham, NC · Student-Led · 2026

 Participation Rules

-• Any private school in the Durham/Triangle area is eligible to participate
+• Any private school in the Triangle is eligible to participate.

 What Counts Toward Your Score